Laziz10/educenter-hugo/exampleSite/content/english/about/_index.md

 ---
-title: Welcome
+title: About
 bg_image: "/images/new.png"
 image: images/about/about-page.jpg
-description: Welcome to My Website
+description: More Information

 ---
-## ABOUT OUR JOURNY
+## Laziz Yuldoshev

 Real Madrid